dotnet/csharplang/proposals/csharp-11.0/new-line-in-interpolation.md

 ## Summary
 [summary]: #summary

-The language today non-verbatim and verbatim interpolated strings (`$""` and `$@""` respectively).
+The language today treats non-verbatim and verbatim interpolated strings (`$""` and `$@""` respectively) differently.
 The primary *sensible* difference for these is that a non-verbatim interpolated string works like a normal string and cannot contain newlines in its text segments, and must instead use escapes (like `\r\n`).
 Conversely, a verbatim interpolated string can contain newlines in its text segments (like a verbatim string), and doesn't escape newlines or other character (except for `""` to escape a quote itself).

 This is all reasonable and will not change with this proposal.